Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 The AK8 jets must satisfy $\pt > 200\GeV$ and $\abs{\eta} < 2.4$ to be considered in this analysis.
 The soft-drop algorithm~\cite{Larkoski:2014wba}, with parameters $\beta=0$ and $z_\text{cut}=0.1$, is applied to mitigate contamination from underlying event and pileup by removing PF candidates consistent with soft and wide-angle radiation from the jet.
 For jets originating from the fully hadronic decay of a massive boson, the soft-drop mass (\mj) distribution peaks near the boson mass, while for quark- and gluon-initiated jets, \mj has a smoothly falling spectrum.
 Each jet is assigned a discriminant score quantifying its compatibility with an \PH or \PV boson origin, as described in Section~\ref{Sec:Higgs_identification_ParT_calibration}.

 Events with AK8 jets compatible with a hadronically decaying \PV boson from the $\PV(\Pq\Pq)\PH$ production in the $1\Pell$ channel are identified using the \textsc{ParticleNet} algorithm~\cite{Qu:2019gqs,CMS:2020poo} which is based on a graph neural network trained to distinguish large-radius jets originating from scalar particles with two-pronged $\PX\to\PQq\PQq$ decays from QCD jets.
 Each prong corresponds to the fragmentation and hadronization of a colored parton from the \PX decay.
 To achieve decorrelation from the jet mass, signal resonances between 15 and 250\GeV are used, and jets from signal and background are reweighted to obtain flat \mj and \pt distributions.
-Merged $\PV\to\PQq\PQq$ decays are identified using a probability score defined as the sum of the tagger outputs for $\PX\to\PQb\PQb$, $\PX\to\PQc\PQc$, and $\PX\to\PQq\PQq$ decays.
+Merged $\PV\to\PQq\PQq$ decays are identified using a probability score defined as the sum of three tagger output scores for $\PX\to\PQb\PQb$, $\PQc\PQc$, and $\PQq\PQq$ decays, where $\PQq\in\{\PQu,\PQd,\PQs\}$.

-The $\PV\to\PQb\PQb$ jet tagging efficiency (with quarks other than \PQb flavor) is calibrated in semileptonic \ttbar events using a tag-and-probe method.
+The $\PV\to\PQq\PQq$ jet tagging efficiency is calibrated in semileptonic \ttbar events with quarks using a tag-and-probe method~\cite{CMS-DP-2025-010}.
 For the $\PZ\to\PQb\PQb$ tagging, the efficiency is calibrated with the QCD proxy-jet method~\cite{CMS:2025kje}, where a boosted decision tree identifies suitable gluon-splitting, $\Pg\to\PQb\PQb$, jets as proxies for the signal.

 The AK4 jets must satisfy $\pt > 30\GeV$.
-Jets originating from a bottom quark, denoted as \PQb jets, satisfy $\abs{\eta} < 2.5$ and are identified with the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb,CMS-DP-2018-058}.
+Jets originating from a bottom quark, denoted as \PQb jets, satisfy $\abs{\eta} < 2.5$ and are identified with the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb, CMS-DP-2018-058}.
 The \PQb jet identification requirements in this search use two working points (WPs), ``medium'' and ``tight,'' corresponding to tagging efficiencies of about 75\% and 60\%, and probabilities of misidentifying a light-flavor quark or gluon jet as a \PQb jet of 1\% and 0.1\%, respectively, as determined in a sample of simulated \ttbar events.
+The data-to-simulation differences in \PQb-tagging efficiency are corrected via scale factors (SFs) applied to the simulation~\cite{CMS-DP-2018-058}.